 This modifier is used to report a service that is reduced in time.

-Setting & Documentation & CMS Guidelines for Psychiatric Services
+Setting & Documentation Guidelines for Psychiatric Services

 These services are typically set in an office location.